Low coastal vegetation and sandy bluffs cover the area.

 A small bluff at the point offers excellent views down the coast of Salt Cay.
 In the distance, Cotton Cay, Grand Turk, and cruise ships can be seen, along with whales during the winter months (January through March).

-North Bay Beach, which is directly adjacent to Northeast Point, is considered by most to be the finest beach on Salt Cay, and likewise deserves to be explored.
+North Bay Beach, which is directly adjacent to Northeast Point, is considered by most to be the finest beach on Salt Cay.
+The beach is worth exploring during your visit to Northeast Point.

-If you have the time, it’s interesting to make the 0.5-mile (0.9 km) walk along the coast to the south to see the beautiful centuries-old stonework of the inlet channel to Grey Salina, part of the historical salt industry.
+If you have the time, consider making the 0.5-mile (0.9 km) walk south along the coast to see the beautiful centuries-old stonework of the inlet channel to Grey Salina, part of the historical salt industry.

 It's possible to see Cotton Cay to the north of Northeast Point.

-There are sections of relatively hard limestone ironshore coastline, but much of the area is hard sandy dune.
+There are sections of relatively hard limestone ironshore coastline, but much of the area is hard sandy dunes.

 Getting Here

 Follow the road that heads north 660 feet (200 m) west of the airport.
-After 1450 feet (440 m), take a right and continue for 1.5 miles (2.5 km).
-You will pass the ruins of the Windmills Resort, and then Castaway Villas.
+After 1,450 feet (440 m), take a right and continue for 1.5 miles (2.5 km).
+You will pass the ruins of the Windmills Resort, and then a few villas.
 The road will turn into a sandy track at this point as it follows the coast.

 Heavily loaded carts will likely get stuck in the soft sand of the tracks leading out to Northeast Point.
 It’s advisable to maintain speed when traversing the softer sections.